Aetopia/ZetaConfig/README.md

     Technically Halo Infinite uses 9 compute threads, explaining why the i7-10700K was having 100% with Hyper Threading disabled.

     If your CPU has more than 9 compute threads those will simply be underutlized by the game or will given less relevance.

-    Using this option can decrease peak framerate so its recommended to be used in conjunction with limiting your framerate.

 3. NVIDIA Reflex:
     Special K can allow compatible DX11/12 games to utlize NVIDIA Reflex.